Michelle Collins: Personal life

-Collins has a daughter by ex-partner Fabrizio Tassalini, Maia Rose (born 29 September 1996).
+Collins has a daughter with ex-partner Fabrizio Tassalini, born in 1996.
 In 2014, Collins revealed that in 1998 – distraught by the end of her relationship with Tassalini and feeling career pressure – she attempted suicide while filming Sunburn in Cyprus.
-She took an overdose of sleeping pills but later woke up and asked her costar to take her to the hospital.
+She took an overdose of sleeping pills but later woke up and asked a co-star to take her to hospital.

 After their split, Collins had an amicable relationship with Tassalini, who lived close by, and they raised their daughter together until he died in 2014.
-In April 2022 Collins announced she was engaged to her partner of 10 years, Mike Davidson.
-They married in August.
+In April 2022, Collins announced she was engaged to her partner of 10 years, Mike Davidson.
+They married in August that year.

 In August 2014, Collins was one of 200 public figures to sign a letter to The Guardian in opposition to Scottish independence in the run-up to September's referendum on that issue.

 Collins is involved in charitable causes.
 She is an ambassador for Oxfam and has visited Brazil, South Africa and Armenia, promoting the need for the basic right to education.
 She is also an ambassador for Ambitious about Autism and a patron for the Alexandra Wylie Tower Foundation.